garthreckers/Flatell/README.md

 # Spinion

-__Not Recommend to use in production.__ With that out of the way, feel free to use this at your own risk.
-I have this currently running in production with no real issues but can't promise there wont be changes a lot of changes before a release.
-This is simple a structure for internal sites that I am making available for those who may be interested.
+__Not Recommended to use in production.__ With that out of the way, feel free to use this at your own risk.
+I have this currently running in production with no real issues but can't promise there wont be a lot of changes before its actually released.
+This is simple a something I use for internal sites that I am making available for those who may be interested.

+Not sure what the interest in a project like this would be so hoping to gauge some interest before spending too much of my off hours making this pretty and developer friendly.

 What is Spinion?
 Well, it's a small framework that helps enforce an MVC structure in WordPress themes.
-It also helps speed up production with some abstract classes for Custom Post Types and, coming as soon as I decide to put more time into this project, taxonomies and options pages.
+It also helps speed up production with some abstract classes for Custom Post Types and, coming as soon as I adapt some internal classes to work in this project, taxonomies and options pages.

-This package relies on the great work done the Timber - next advanced custom fields it is one of my favorite things to ever happen to WordPress.
-For details about templating and reference on how some of the controller codes work ($this->getPost(), $this->getPosts(), and $this->getMenu() simple are just wrapper classes for their Timber equivalent) check out the package on github https://github.com/timber/timber.
+This package relies on the great work done by Timber (One of my favorite things to ever happen to my WordPress development).
+For details about templating and references on how some of the controller codes work ($this->getPost(), $this->getPosts(), and $this->getMenu() simple are just wrapper classes for their Timber equivalent) check out the package on github https://github.com/timber/timber.
+Even if you do not use Spinion, consider using Timber for your next project.

-__Namespacing__
+__Namespacing Setup__
 You will need to register the namespaces for your Controllers and Models to make sure they are autoloaded.
-This may change eventually but this is the easiest method currently to avoid adding new requires every time you add a new controllers or a new post type.
+This may change in the future but this is the easiest method currently to avoid adding new requires every time you add a new controller or a new post type.
 For post types, you will also need to include a Bootstrap class in the folder to help initialize the post types automatically.

 ### Basic File Structure
 The basic file structure for a project would like this: